-Explore the rise of one of the great masters in the European tradition, Rembrandt van Rijn (1606-69).
+Explore the rise of one of the great artists in the European tradition, Rembrandt van Rijn (1606–69).

 Curated by Stephanie Dickey, Rembrandt in Amsterdam is the first ever exhibition to chart the transformative central decades of the artist’s career within the context of the Amsterdam art market.
 It is also the first major Rembrandt exhibition in Canada since 1969, and the first ever to be presented at the National Gallery of Canada.

 Organized by the National Gallery of Canada, Ottawa, and the Städel Museum, Frankfurt am Main

-The exhibition is honoured by the royal co-patronage of His Majesty The King of the Netherlands and Her Excellency the Right Honourable Julie Payette, Governor General of Canada.
+The exhibition is honoured by the royal co-patronage of His Majesty The King of the Netherlands and the Office of the Governor General of Canada.
 Proud partners include the Embassy of the Kingdom of the Netherlands in Canada and the Canadian Tulip Festival.

 Städel Museum, Frankfurt, Germany